-Here are the Bachelor of Arts degrees currently available in
+Here are the Bachelor of Arts degrees currently available in our departments:

 Art and Materials Conservation